 Live music and entertainment at Taste of Cincinnati

 When you need a break from the culinary delights of the event Taste of Cincinnati has you covered with some fantastic musicians and musical acts.
 Like its culinary past, the Cincy Region has a long-standing tradition of producing great musicians as well as hosting historic performances throughout the decades.
 The musical lineup at Taste of Cincinnati has something for everyone.
-2024’s festival featured a total of 65 musical acts, appearing on 6 different stages throughout the 3 day event.
-Look for official music lineup announcements in early May.
+The 2025 festival has three stages and over 30 musical acts throughout the weekend, all for free!

 Helpful tips for visiting Taste of Cincinnati